-The Literature & Culture undergraduate program trains agile interpreters of and writers about literature and culture; skills that can be applied to the wide variety of complexities and challenges they will face in their professional lives and beyond.
+The Literature & Culture undergraduate program trains you to be an agile interpreter of and writer about literature and culture; skills that can be applied to the wide variety of complexities and challenges you may face in your professional life and beyond.

-The goal of the Literature & Culture Major is to teach students how to read, interpret and write persuasively about novels, poems, plays and other imaginative works across a variety of genres and media forms.
-Along with teaching students the analytical skills and methodological tools to interpret these works, this major will teach the importance of understanding imaginative works within their cultural and historical contexts.
-In addition, the major is designed to train students in strong professional and academic skills like critical thinking, inductive reasoning and persuasive argumentation that are applicable to other fields of study and a variety of career paths.
+The goal of the Literature & Culture Major is to teach you how to read, interpret, and write persuasively about novels, poems, plays and other imaginative works across a variety of genres and media forms.
+Along with teaching you the analytical skills and methodological tools to interpret these works, this major will teach the importance of understanding imaginative works within their cultural and historical contexts.
+In addition, the major is designed to train you in strong professional and academic skills like critical thinking, inductive reasoning, and persuasive argumentation that are applicable to other fields of study and a variety of career paths.